microsoft/playwright/docs/src/test-configuration.md

 There are many more things you can do with projects:
 - Run a subset of test by specifying different `testDir` for each project.
-- Run the same test in multiple configurations, for example with desktop Chromium and emulating Chrome for Android.
+- Run tests in multiple configurations, for example with desktop Chromium and emulating Chrome for Android.
-- Running "core" tests without retries to ensure stability of the core functionality, and use `retries` for other tests.
+- Run "core" tests without retries to ensure stability of the core functionality, and use `retries` for other tests.
 - And much more!
+See [advanced configuration](./test-advanced.md) for more details.

 :::note
 `--browser` command line option is not compatible with projects.
 Specify `browserName` in each project instead.